 Other imaging tests include ultrasonography, arthrography (an x-ray procedure in which a radiopaque dye is injected into a joint space to outline the structures, such as ligaments inside the joint), and bone scanning.
 These tests may help doctors diagnose certain conditions.
 Doctors may remove a sample of bone, the lining of the joint (synovium), or other tissues for examination under a microscope (biopsy).

 Joint fluid testing is often done if the joint is swollen.
 Doctors extract the fluid from the joint by first sterilizing the area with an antiseptic solution and then numbing the skin with an anesthetic.
 Then a needle is inserted into the joint and joint fluid is withdrawn (a procedure called joint aspiration or arthrocentesis).
 This procedure causes little or no pain.
 The fluid is usually tested for, among other things, bacteria that can cause infection and is examined under a microscope for crystals that cause gout and related disorders.

 Pain is usually best relieved by treating its cause.
 The doctor may recommend pain relievers (see Treatment of Pain) such as acetaminophen, nonsteroidal anti-inflammatory drugs (NSAIDs), or, if pain is severe, opioids.
-Depending on the cause, applying cold or heat or immobilizing the joint may help relieve musculoskeletal pain (see Treatment of Pain and Inflammation).
+Depending on the cause, applying cold or heat or immobilizing the joint may help relieve musculoskeletal pain.